National Archives of Finland: Documents

-The oldest document in the National Archives is a letter of protection from Birger, King of Sweden to the women of Karelia, which is dated 1 October, 1316.
+The oldest document in the National Archives is a letter of protection from Birger, King of Sweden to the women of Karelia, which is dated 1 October 1316.
 From the middle ages, the archives has 66 original documents and 223 reproductions.
 The oldest continuous series of documents is the collection of the so-called vogt's accounts (voudintilit), account books of local governments, the oldest of which are from the 1530s.

-A majority of the materials in the collections of the National Archives were written in Swedish, the second official language, as Finland remained under Swedish rule from the 13th into 19th century.
+A majority of the materials in the collections of the National Archives were written in Swedish, the second official language, as Finland remained under Swedish rule from the 13th into the 19th century.

 Although the majority of material in the archives comes from government officials, it also has documents from private archives of political and social activists.
 For example, all the archives of the Presidents of Finland are in the National Archives.
 The only exceptions are Martti Ahtisaari and Urho Kekkonen, who founded his own archive in 1970.